Hello everybody, and welcome to the Trainer Academy online personal training strategy guide.

-Colors you choose need to complement each other; having a color palette that makes sense is the quickest way to achieve this.
+The colors you choose need to complement each other; having a color palette that makes sense is the quickest way to achieve this.

-For really effective visual brand presence, we suggest hiring a freelance graphic designer or simply taking advantage of design apps such as Canva.
+For a really effective visual brand presence, we suggest hiring a freelance graphic designer or simply taking advantage of design apps such as Canva.